Modem Troubleshooting Guide

 - Determine whether the SIM is locked, requiring a PIN to use it - contact the operator issuing the SIM (e.g. Telstra).
-A SIM working in one device but not another is a symptom that possibly indicates that a PIN is required.
+A SIM working in one device but not another is a that indicates that a PIN may be required.

 Do I have the correct APN entered?

 In many modem products the firmware can usually connect without any extra setup but this is not a guarantee.
 Be aware that having an APN entered will cause the device to attempt to connect to the specified APN regardless of whether the SIM is authorised to connect to it or not.
 You must determine the correct APN by contacting your carrier (e.g. Telstra, Optus, Vodafone).
 While we offer a list of common APN's, the options are so vast that our list cannot be comprehensive.

 An Access Point Name is a designator for a mobile operator's network.
 It is what your device uses to connect to the right sub-network on the carrier so that it receives the appropriate class of service.
 What this means for you is optimal speeds, and access to all the services your subscription has access to.
 Typically, if you use the wrong APN your device will not work properly.